guiglass/CustomSceneBuilder/README.md

 Then after creating some mocap in Luxor and exporting everything out to a new Blender files *project folder* you should see a copy of the original .blend was placed in the directory with the mocap output as part of the compilation to be loaded by the SceneLoader.

 Here's an example of some of the files that exist after exporting a scene from Luxor to a new Blender project folder.
-Notice the scene.blend which is just the original .blend that was used:
+Notice the scene.blend which is just the original .blend that was used to create the asset:

 ![Step1](https://imgur.com/zuxcy8X.png)